 - Client library: Provides methods for the client for communication.

-Cons: No support for transactions, if the master fails, the cluster goes down (single failure point), no built-in permissions or authentications, joins and normalization process are difficult, more hardware requirements making it a bit costly.
+- No support for transactions, if the master fails, the cluster goes down (single failure point)

 People are also reading: